UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 # extrinsic_lidar_camera_calibration
 ## Overview
 This is a packagt for extrinsic calibration between a 3D LiDAR and a camera, describe in paper: Improvements to Target-Based 3D LiDAR to Camera Calibration.
 We evaluated our proposed methods and compared them with other approaches in a round-robin validation study, including qualitative results and quantitative results, which we use images corners as ground truth to evaluate our accuracy of projection.
-* [note] ALL the code are still on the dev branch.
+**[NOTE]** ALL the code are still on the dev branch.
 Everything will be cleaned up and well-documented with in a week.
 To run the testing code, please checkout to the dev branch and the put the test files in folders and the change the two paths in the main.m and then hit run!

 * Author: Bruce JK Huang and Jessy W. Grizzle
 * Maintainer: [Bruce JK Huang](https://www.brucerobot.com/), brucejkh[at]gmail.com